KevinAlavik/cc/README.md

 # cc
-A simple ANSI C compiler for educational purposes.
+A simple ANSI C compiler written in ANSI C for educational purposes